-Foreign Minister Ahmet Davutoğlu met with EU foreign policy chief Catherine Ashton on Friday for a working breakfast in İstanbul.
-Ashton is also the representative of the P5+1, which is composed of the five permanent members of the UN Security Council -- the US, Russia, China, Britain and France -- plus Germany, in dealing with Iran.
+foreign minister Ahmet Davutoğlu met with EU foreign policy chief Catherine Ashton on Friday for a working breakfast in Istanbul.
+Ashton is also the representative of the P5+1, which is composed of the five permanent members of the UN Security Council -- the US, Russia, China, Britain and France -- plus Germany, in dealing with iran.
 The breakfast took place behind closed doors at İstanbul's Hilton Hotel and lasted around one-and-a-half hours.

 The meeting between Davutoğlu and Ashton came a day before İstanbul hosts negotiations between the P5+1 countries and Iran.
 The first round of nuclear talks between the two sides in January 2011 also took place in İstanbul, but no breakthrough was achieved.
 This is the first time in 14 months that nuclear talks will be held.
 Iran's haggling over the venue in the week before the scheduled talks sparked speculation that the country had wanted to further stall the negotiations.
 However, the sides finally agreed on İstanbul, which was the location most expected based on comments that had come from both sides.